This guide is perfect for those looking for ideas on what to do in Big Bear Lake, one of the premier mountain resorts in Southern California.

 And, do not forget to hit the big city, Los Angeles, of course!

 Have you been to Big Bear?
-What you like to do up there?
+What other things to do or activities do you suggest?

 If you enjoyed this article, remember to share!